Bukharian language: Orthography

-In 1930, changes were made to the alphabet: capital letters were introduced, the letter ә̦ was eliminated, and the letter Ů ů was introduced.
+In 1930, changes were made to the alphabet: capital letters were introduced, the letter ə̦ was eliminated, and the letter Ů ů was introduced.
 At a spelling conference in August 1934, the letter Ⱨ ⱨ was removed from the alphabet and the letter Ů ů was replaced by Ū ū.
 On February 5, 1935, this decision was legalized by order No. 112 of the People's Commissariat of Education of the Uzbek SSR.

 As a result, the later version of the Soviet Latin alphabet had the following order: